amolfasale/NoSQLORM/README.md

 to build the project.

--
--Do let me know about any bug or mis-implemenation, I'll try to update it as soon as possible.
+Do let me know about any bug or mis-implemenation, I'll try to update it as soon as possible.

--
--If you are interested to contribute please drop me a mail amolfasale@gmail.com -
+If you are interested to contribute please drop me a mail amolfasale@gmail.com

--Thanks for your support and kind attention.
+Thanks for your support and kind attention.

--
--All rights reserved @amolfasale
+All rights reserved @amolfasale

--
--Thanks,
+Thanks,
--Amol Fasale
+Amol Fasale